Humanities and Communication

 Conceptual Metaphor Studies

-We carry out research on Conceptual Metaphor Theory and its applications to the analysis of conceptualizations or discourse in specific fields, especially health and mental health.
-Research topics include but are not limited to the following:
+We conduct research on Conceptual Metaphor Theory and its applications to the analysis of conceptualizations or discourses in specific fields, particularly health and mental health.
+The research topics include, but are not limited to, the following:

 • Metaphor in professional or scientific discourse.

 Our current research project in this area focuses on mental health.
-You can find more information here: MOMENT Project.
+More information can be found here: MOMENT Project.

 Dr. Marta Coll-Florit